VeerChaurasia/TrendyCart/README.md

-A e-commerce made from scratch with MERN STACK
+A e-commerce platform made from scratch with MERN STACK